AlexWen101/AlexWen101.github.io/research.md

   EMMA is a recoil mass spectrometer at <a href="https://www.triumf.ca/" target="_blank">TRIUMF</a>, Canada's national lab for accelerator physics.
 At EMMA, after an energetic particle beam is collided into a target, the resulting nuclei (recoils) are sorted and classified based on their mass and charge.
 It allows us to study a lot of different nuclear reactions, especially astrophysical ones.

   I worked with EMMA's principal researcher, Barry Davids, for one summer on running simulations and gauging EMMA's operating characteristics.
-I sometimes work part-time with the EMMA group during the school year.

   <center><img src="{{ site.github.url }}/assets/img/intro/emma-triumf.jpg"  width="350"/></center>
   <center><i>EMMA consists of a series of electric and magnetic deflectors to separate particle beams into constituents.</i></center>

 </details>

+-->